-Thu.
-4 – Fri.
+Wed.
+3 – Fri.
 12 July 2019, 15th meeting under WG11 auspices in Gothenburg, SE.

-The agreed document deadline for the 12th JVET meeting is XXday XX Sept.
+The agreed document deadline for the 12th JVET meeting is Monday 24 Sept.
 2018.
 Plans for scheduling of agenda items within that meeting remain TBA.

-Kenzler Conference Management and Silke Kenzler in person were thanked for the excellent hosting and organization of the 11th meeting of the JVET.
+Kenzler Conference Management and Silke Kenzler in particular were thanked for the excellent hosting and organization of the 11th meeting of the JVET.

-XXX were thanked for providing viewing equipment used during the 11th JVET meeting.
+Bitmovin and GB Tech were thanked for providing viewing equipment used during the 11th JVET meeting.

-XXX were thanked for providing new test material for usage in standardization efforts.
+Tencent was thanked for providing new test material for usage in standardization efforts.

-The 11th JVET meeting was closed at approximately XXXX hours on Wednesday 18 July 2018.
+The 11th JVET meeting was closed at approximately 1515 hours on Wednesday 18 July 2018.

 Annex A to JVET report: List of documents